Murder House (video game): Plot

 In 1985, a young boy named Justin wakes up locked in a mall after closing hours.
 He explores the mall before being kidnapped by the mall's Easter Bunny.

-Three years later, a TV news crew consisting of producer Gary, reporter Dana, cameraman Tom, and intern Emma travel to the abandoned house of the infamous Easter Ripper serial killer to film a documentary on him.
+Three years later, a TV news crew consisting of producer Gary, reporter Dana Turner, cameraman Tom, and intern Emma travel to the abandoned house of the infamous Easter Ripper serial killer to film a documentary on him.
 The Easter Ripper was a child killer who would kidnap, torture, then kill children; following the escape of one of his victims, the Ripper was unmasked as Anthony Smith, who was later apprehended and given a death sentence.

 The house's real estate agent Jerry is a no-show, so the crew enter and begin filming after Emma breaks in and turns on the power.
 Gary sends Emma to go to town to buy pizzas, but Emma finds their van dismantled and the gate locked.
 A note left behind says that they will be playing an easter egg hunt, similar to the Ripper's modus operandi.
 Emma returns and Gary decides to resume filming, however he entrusts her to man the camera after Tom has gone missing.
 Emma manages to recover Tom, who had been exploring the basement.
 After they find Jerry's mangled body in the bathroom, the Easter Ripper reveals himself to be alive and brutally murders Dana and Gary.
 Emma also finds a videotape where she sees the Easter Ripper had also killed Tom.